vuanhtuan1012/python-and-statistics-for-financial-analysis/README.md

   - formula: it's average of squared differences from the mean.

     $$\sigma^2 = E[(X-\mu)^2] = \sum_{i=1}^n (x_i - \mu)^2p_i$$
   - measured in **squared units**.
   - harder to interpret intuitively.
 - **Standard Deviation** is the square root of the variance.
   - denoted as $\sigma$.
   - is in the **same units** as the data.
-    - much more interpretable, can directly compare it to data values.
+    - much more interpretable in compare with variance, can directly compare it to data values.
     - we **report standard deviation** instead of variance because it's more understandable and in the right units.
 - DataFrame / Series methods:
   - `sum` (on DataFrame): add up values along an axis.